MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 The game timer is represented as an 8-bit BCD (Binary-Coded Decimal) value.
 To detect when the timer reaches 99 seconds, the following condition is checked:

 ```
-If we let 8 BCD Timer bits be T0...T7:
+If we let eight BCD Timer bits be T0...T7:
 ( (T0)AND(NOT(T1))AND(NOT(T2))AND(T3) )
 AND
 ( (T4)AND(NOT(T5))AND(NOT(T6))AND(T7) )